ramseshts/cilist-backend/README.md

 # Setup

 ## Database
-First you need to create database & user in MySQL in order to connect `Backend` to `Database` aaa.
+First you need to create database & user in MySQL in order to connect `Backend` to `Database` staging.

 ```
 sudo mysql -u root -p